 Dr. Carlton-LaNey is deserving of this award, particularly since her work has focused on a subject that is challenging to teach and one that she has not shied way from.

-For more than 20 years, one of the primary courses Carlton-LaNey taught at UNC Chapel Hill is “Confronting Oppression & Institutional Racism.”
+For more than 20 years, one of the primary courses Carlton-LaNey taught at UNC Chapel Hill is "Confronting Oppression and Institutionalized Discrimination."
 Carlton-LaNey is an unassuming, direct and thoughtful professor who relies more on sparking thoughtful classroom discussions than simply lecturing.
 She is credited with helping students recognize not only their own biases and but also how oppression, racism, institutionalized racism, microaggressions and privilege marginalize large swathes of our society.

 Carlton-LaNey’s publications have helped carry her expertise well beyond the classroom.
 Her catalog includes four published books, 34 book chapters and 41 articles.
 Her works include documenting the contributions of African American social work pioneers and advising social workers on how to preserve and strengthen rural communities.